Wendy Bradfield

 We stopped for water breaks and plucked ripe, juicy purple figs off the trees for our enjoyment.

-So, when I looked down at the ground, I thought to myself, the old Wendy wouldn't sit in a buggy dirt pile, but the new me said fu** it, looks good to me.
+The old Wendy wouldn't sit in a buggy dirt pile, but the new me said fu** it, looks good to me.

 I've pushed myself further in the last three and a half years than perhaps ever before.